 - Stop smoking.
 If you smoke and can't quit on your own, talk to your doctor about strategies or programs to help you break a smoking habit.

 - Drink in moderation.
 If you choose to drink alcohol, do so in moderation.
-For healthy adults, that means up to one drink a day for women of all ages and men older than age 65, and up to two drinks a day for men age 65 and younger.
-For some conditions it's recommended that you completely avoid alcohol.
+If you choose to drink alcohol, do so in moderation.
+For healthy adults, that means up to one drink a day for women and up to two drinks a day for men.
+For some conditions, it's recommended that you completely avoid alcohol.
 Ask your doctor for advice specific to your condition.

 - Don't use recreational drugs.
 Don't use stimulants, such as cocaine.
 Talk to your doctor about an appropriate program for you if you need help ending recreational drug use.